-Changing client preferences, together with economic and political conditions, could adversely impact our performance against our strategy.
+Principal risk Management and mitigation Outlook Strategic priorities Change from last year Changing client preferences, together with economic and political conditions, could adversely impact our performance against our strategy.
 Economic factors may impact product demand and our ability to generate an appropriate return.
 Increased geopolitical risks and conflicts, and policy uncertainty, may impact our products, investments and operating model.
 Our reliance on PruFund for our inflows and our intermediated channel for sales in our Wealth business segment heighten our exposure to changing economic conditions and client preferences.
 Our annual strategic planning is overseen by Risk and Compliance function and the Board.
 The process of strategy approval considers the potential impact of the wider business environment and economy.
 Throughout the year, we monitor and report on progress in delivering our Business Plan.
 During 2023, we have realigned our leadership structure to our three businesses: Asset Management, Life and Wealth.
 This mitigates risk by aligning accountability with our business model and strategy which are overseen by our Risk and Compliance function.
-We are making good progress to transform M&G to continue delivering diversified risk exposures.

-Our risk exposure to business environment and market forces is expected to increase as we build scale in selected markets, while managing risks arising from uncertain economic outlook, geopolitical conflicts, legislative changes and negative economic trends.
-The evolving asset management market places competitive pressure on fees, requiring continued focus on delivering good customer outcomes and assessing target

-Within the UK market, legislative risks include potential changes in legislation resulting from the UK Government's consultation on: "Modern leasehold: restricting residential ground rent for existing leases", which could adversely impact our senior and junior notes backed by residential ground rents.
+We are making good progress to transform M&G to continue delivering diversified risk Our risk exposure to business environment and market forces is expected to increase as we build scale in selected markets, while managing risks arising from uncertain economic outlook, geopolitical conflicts, legislative changes and negative economic trends.
+The evolving asset management market places competitive pressure on fees, requiring continued focus on delivering good customer outcomes and assessing target markets.
+Within the UK market, legislative risks include potential changes in legislation resulting from the UK Government's consultation on: "Modern leasehold: restricting residential ground rent for existing leases", which could ↑ Increased